derrix060/MutationTestingPresentation/README.md

 yaml                      0.1.6                         0
 zlib                      1.2.8                         3

-# If this message appear, you need to add the folder in your PATH or copy it to /home/bin
+# If this message appears, you need to add the folder in your PATH or copy it to /home/bin
 command not found: conda

 # To copy it